theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 lang: en_GB
 ---

-Welcome to the Online Help for Xtract Universal.
+Welcome to the Online Help for YunIO.

-Xtract Universal is a tool for data extraction from SAP to various target environments.
+YunIO is a tool for data extraction from SAP to various target environments.
 The extracted data can than be further processed  e.g., in the context of business intelligence, data integration and data analytics.

 ### Available Components